Mac’s journey to hemp

-So how did I end up growing and making my own hemp oil?
+So how did I end up growing and making my own hemp products?

 Five years ago I needed a hip replacement, as I waited on the Medicare list for my non-essential surgery I suffered deep bone pain in my hip every night, making sleep impossible.
 I had months to wait and eventually tried every kind of (Nimbin) hemp cookie I could, to sleep at night.